spryker/spryker-docs/docs/marketplace/dev/front-end/extending-the-project/index.md

 ---
 title: Extending the project
-description: This document provides details on how to extend the new project.
+description: This document provides details about how to extend the new project.
 template: howto-guide-template
 ---